 None of the four movements in the Sonatine lasts more than three minutes, yet each is memorable in its own special way.
 The third movement, titled Très Lent, is sometimes performed separately and has even been recorded that way.
 In this movement in particular, the influence of Fauré is clearly evident.

 Ever resourceful, Schmitt prepared several subsequent editions of the Sonatine en Trio featuring different combinations of instruments.
-The version for violin, cello and piano is very pleasing, as well as one that retains the original flute and clarinet but employs a piano in lieu of the harpsichord.
+The version for violin, cello and piano, prepared by the composer in 1940, is very pleasing, as well as one that retains the original flute and clarinet but employs a piano in lieu of the harpsichord.